RyanRamthun/django_fullstack_webapp_notes/README.md

-# Django Full-Stack To-Do App with User Functionality
+# Django To-Do App with User Functionality

 This to-do list like app uses the Django framework to create a good outline of what many full-stack web applications look like.
 <br />